nmfs-fish-tools/SSMSE/README.md

         package](#installing-the-ssmse-r-package)
       - [Troubleshooting Installation](#troubleshooting-installation)
       - [An SSMSE example](#an-ssmse-example)
+      - [Advanced options: use a custom management strategy/procedure](#advanced-options-use-a-custom-management-strategyprocedure)
       - [How can I contribute to SSMSE?](#how-can-i-contribute-to-ssmse)
       - [Roadmap: Where is SSMSE headed next?](#roadmap-where-is-ssmse-headed-next)